|

 achieved in a subject, whether through continuous assessment or in an

 examination is generally expressed in a scale from 0 to 20.
-Highest on scale: 20 Lowest on scale: 0 NOTES ON HIGHER EDUCATION SYSTEM In order to obtain financial aid for first degree

 studies students must address themselves directly to the welfare services of